davidpet/snippets/cpp/Functions/017 - Passing by Reference (modifying a nonlocal variable passed to a function) - explanation.md

-# Passing by Reference (modifying a nonlocal variable passed to a function)
+# Passing by Reference

-In the above code, we have a function `modifyValue` that takes an integer reference as an argument.
+In the code, we have a function `modifyValue` that takes an integer reference as an argument.
 This means that when we pass a variable to this function, it doesn't create a new copy of it.
 Instead, it uses the same existing variable.
 So, any changes made to this variable inside the function will affect the original variable.

 In the `main` function, we declare an integer variable `x` and initialize it with the value `10`.
 We then print the value of `x`, which is `10`.